 The Spirits and their Powers

-Naturally these helpful and harmful spirits are really personifications of parts of our own inner selves: patterns and beliefs and potentials.
-We mainly experience lasting harm from past traumas and bad interactions through the way we hold onto and relive them internally.
+These helpful and harmful spirits are primarily personifications of aspects of our own inner selves: patterns and beliefs and potentials.
+We experience lasting harm, from past traumas and bad interactions, mainly through the way we hold onto and relive them internally.
 When you persistently scratch at a superficial wound it will get much worse, and will eventually become a scar, which both itches and reminds you of the wound.

 By the same token, nobody and nothing outside yourself can stop those harmful patterns.
 You alone have the power to heal yourself; this visualization rite helps free up those powers, which may seem inaccessible or impossible otherwise.
 This ritual of course cannot repair bodily injuries or eliminate physical pain; but it absolutely can address the painful emotions we feel about those wounds, which can otherwise really hurt us worse, for a much longer time, than the original injury.

 By creating a vivid experience of facing our worst fears, and nourishing them rather than fighting them, we win them over to our side.
 This works in real interpersonal relationships too: if you approach a conflict by offering the other person the sort of acceptance and understanding that they need, at a much deeper level than they may even know, the conflict itself will often dissipate.
 These battles, both internal and external, only harden and become seemingly permanent or insurmountable when we treat them that way, because you cannot fight yourself and win.
 Instead, victory comes from creating allies and working together.